Faculty Information

 First, understand that students with testing accommodations must be registered Accessibility Resources, and must notify instructors through an Accommodation Letter originating from the Accessibility Resources office.
 Students are encouraged to engage the instructor about how their needs will be met throughout the semester.
 A copy of each student's Accommodation Letter is always kept within the faculty's Accommodate account for their records.

 Instructors should aim to administer accommodated tests directly using their department's resources whenever possible.
-This is often the most equitable scenario because it allows greater access to the instructorm should the student have questions during the exam, the department's resources, and it more closely mirrors the experience of their classmates.
+This scenario allows greater access to the instructor should the student have questions during the exam, the department's resources, and it more closely mirrors the experience of their classmates.

 The approach to providing testing accommodations depends on the specific accommodations required for each student.
 The Accessibility Resources office offers guidance and resources to help faculty ensure that the accommodations are compliant with the Americans with Disabilities Act.

-Students and faculty are strongly encouraged to proactively engage with eachother to ensure that needs will be met throughout the semester in the most convienient and equitable manner.
+Students and faculty are strongly encouraged to proactively engage with each other to ensure that needs will be met throughout the semester.

 Set Expectations with Students